pdincubus/MODX-Revo-Boilerplate/README.md

 ###js

 Includes Modernizr for YepNope and making people think that old versions of Internet Explorer are futuristic.
 Kind of.
-Also includes jQuery 1.7.2 for fallback should the CDN download fail, and jQuery Easing for nicer animations.
+Also includes local version jQuery for fallback should the CDN download fail, and jQuery Easing for nicer animations.

 ##Chunks